List of Coronation Street characters introduced in 2004: Billy Platt

-Billy Platt is the son of Sarah Platt (Tina O'Brien) and Todd Grimshaw (Bruno Langley).
+Billy Platt is the son of Sarah Platt (Tina O'Brien) and Todd Grimshaw (Bruno Langley/Gareth Pierce).
 Sarah, already a teenage mother, was 16 at the time she conceived Billy, after Todd had suggested the two try for a baby of their own.
 Sarah was reluctant, and when she discovered her pregnancy, she was considering getting an abortion, since her mother Gail Platt (Helen Worth) had recently had to deal with Sarah's stepfather Richard Hillman (Brian Capron) attempting to murder their family.
 However, Todd brought Sarah round to the idea of having the baby.

 Just before Christmas 2003, Sarah's brother Nick Tilsley (Adam Rickitt), revealed to their mother that his sister was pregnant.
 By this time, Sarah had made a firm decision to keep the baby.
 Gail wanted Sarah to have an abortion, so she would not be 16 years old with two children; this caused friction with Gail.
 In April 2004, Sarah suffered her first placental abruption, and felt Billy was dead.
 Once at the hospital, it was discovered that Billy was fine, but his heartbeat was slow.
 This was caused by some uncertainty within Sarah and Todd's relationship.

 However, when Todd reveals to Sarah that he is gay, she suffers a second placental abruption on 1 June 2004, three months away from her due date.
 The abruption was so serious that Billy had to be born by caesarean section.
 His first 24 hours alive were critical, and Todd was not allowed to see him, as Sarah did not want Todd to see Billy.
 In addition, Sarah did not want her son.
 On 2 June, Sarah finally agreed to see her son, who was in an incubator.
 However, Billy's health deteriorated, and whilst Sarah was bonding with Billy for the first time, he died.